KU School of Medicine–Wichita

 Faded crosswalks are a danger to pedestrians of all ages.
 And most crosswalks in Wichita need repainted.
 While it's a relatively simple task, it takes time that city workers don't necessarily have to spare.

 That's where you can help!
-The Department of Preventive Medicine & Public Health at KU School of Medicine-Wichita is partnering with the City of Wichita to mobilize volunteer groups to paint neighborhood crosswalks (as opposed to heavily trafficked areas).
+The Department of Population Health at KU School of Medicine-Wichita is partnering with the City of Wichita to mobilize volunteer groups to paint neighborhood crosswalks (as opposed to heavily trafficked areas).

-Mason Rohleder, research assistant in the Department of Preventive Medicine & Public Health, is spearheading this effort for the Master of Public Health student organization.
+Mason Rohleder, research assistant in the Department of Population Health, is spearheading this effort for the Master of Public Health student organization.

 Volunteer groups consist of three community members and one city staff member.
 All volunteers must be at least 16 years of age (if under 18, there must be at least one adult volunteer).
 No experience is necessary; training will be provided.